captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 Yes.
-Yes please.
+Ye s please.
 ---
 ## ROBYN:
 Okay.
 (She hesitates, then sits back down.
 Lights it up.
 Takes a long drag, then hands it to
+SHARON.)
 ---
 ## SHARON:
-)
----
-## SHARON:
 How do you...?
 ---
 ## ROBYN:
-You just...like a eigarette.
+You just...like a cigarette.
 Have you ever...?
+32

 ---
 ## SHARON:
 Once.
 ---